nyashathegreat/demo-7/readME.md

     contains a header with an image and a link that connects to home page a few details of the desert features and an image.

-statistics.HTML
+statistics.html

-    contains data of climatic regions of Africa.
+    contains a table with data of climatic regions of Africa.

 index.html